vielhuber/dbhelper/README.md

 ### logging

-dbhelper can support setting up a mature logging system.
+dbhelper can support setting up a mature logging system on mysql/postgres databases.

 ```php
 $db = new dbhelper([